-IUI stands for intrauterine insemination.
-It is sometimes called artificial insemination as well.
-Essentially, IUI is a technique to directly place sperm into the uterus.
+IUI (sometimes referred to as artificial insemination) stands for intrauterine insemination.
+It is a fertility treatment that places sperm directly into the uterus.

 Who needs IUI?

-- Low sperm motility (sperm doesn't have normal ability to swim up to the egg)
+- Low sperm motility, in which sperm have suboptimal ability to swim up to reach and fertilize the egg.

-IUI is also used when patients use donor sperm.
-CHR works with reputable sperm banks where patients can select and procure semen samples for this purpose.
-IUI with donor sperm is called donor insemination.
-Donor inseminations become necessary when the male does not produce even minimal amounts of sperm, and semen extraction procedures (TESE, for example) fail.
-Donor inseminations are also routinely used when single women wish to conceive on their own.
+IUI is also used when patients use donor sperm, a process called donor insemination.
+CHR works with reputable sperm banks where patients can select and procure semen samples for IUI.
+Donor insemination becomes necessary when the male does not produce sperm of a sufficient quantity and quality, and semen extraction procedures like Testicular Sperm Extraction (TESE) fail.
+Donor insemination is also routinely used for single women who want to conceive on their own.

-IUI is usually combined with ovulation induction, a process in which a woman's ovaries are mildly stimulated.
-Mild ovarian stimulation is a good idea in an IUI cycle, because ovarian stimulation encourages the ovaries to produce more than one mature egg.
-(In a natural menstrual cycle, only one egg matures and gets released from the ovary.)
-Having more than one mature egg means that the sperm used in IUI have a better chance of "meeting" an egg and fertilizing it.
-Ovulation induction with IUI, however, also creates a risk for multiple births.
+IUI is usually combined with ovulation induction, a process in which a woman's ovaries are mildly stimulated to produce more than one mature egg.
+Having more than one mature egg means that the sperm have a better chance of "meeting" an egg and fertilizing it, improving the probability of success.

-Ovulation induction means that in the weeks leading up to IUI, the female patient takes medications to make her ovulate.
-This can be clomiphene citrate (Clomid) in oral tablet form, or a group of medications called gonadotropins, which are injected.
-Clomid represents the mildest form of ovarian stimulant, though Clomid can have some unpleasant side effects.
-At CHR all patients undergoing ovulation induction are monitored: the growth of ovarian follicles (fluid-filled sacs that contain eggs) is monitored by vaginal ultrasound, and hormone levels are checked by blood tests.
+During ovulation induction, in the weeks leading up to IUI the female patient takes medication to make her ovulate.
+This can be clomiphene citrate (Clomid), taken in oral tablet form, or a group of medications called gonadotropins, which are injected.
+Clomid is the mildest form of ovarian stimulant, though it can have some unpleasant side effects.
+At CHR, all patients undergoing ovulation induction are monitored: the growth of ovarian follicles (fluid-filled sacs that contain eggs) is monitored by vaginal ultrasound, and hormone levels are checked by blood tests.

 When the ovaries have a good number of mature eggs, a hormonal injection (hCG) is used to trigger ovulation (release of the eggs from the ovaries).
 This injection determines when the patient ovulates.
-Inseminations are timed accordingly.
-At CHR, we inseminate twice every month in most cases, once just before, and a second time just after ovulation on consecutive days.
+Inseminations are timed accordingly, and the male partner produces the sperm, which are washed and prepared in the lab.
+At CHR, we inseminate twice every month in most cases, once just before and again just after ovulation, on consecutive days.

 What are the risks of IUI?

-The main risk for IUI is the risk of multiple gestations, especially of high-order multiples (triplets or more).
-This is an inherent risk that is extremely difficult to avoid.
-The difficulty lies in the fact that the physician does not have good control over how many eggs are released at the time of ovulation, and how many of those eggs are fertilized by the semen from the IUI.
-Physicians try to strike the right balance between good pregnancy chance and a low risk for multiple gestations, but even in best of hands, high-order multiples will happen.
+The main risk of IUI is the risk of multiple gestations, especially of high-order multiples (triplets or more).
+This is an inherent risk that is extremely difficult to avoid because physicians have limited control over the number of eggs released at the time of ovulation, and the number of eggs that are fertilized by the semen from the IUI.
+Physicians try to strike the right balance between good pregnancy chances and a low risk for multiple gestations, but even in best of hands, high-order multiples will happen.

 Fertility practice has come to try to avoid multiple births, especially high-order multiples, because they carry elevated risks, especially of premature delivery.
 The goal of good infertility treatment is, of course, not only to achieve pregnancy but to achieve pregnancy responsibly, and with as low a risk as possible to mother and newborn children.